 Program overview

-The Double Degree program is structured over a period of six years, combining both theoretical and practical components of education and history.
+The Double Degree program is structured to provide a well-rounded education over a five-year period.
 The program includes:

 Featured Experiences